haskell/cabal/doc/cabal-project-description-file.rst

 .. cfg-section:: program-options

-Program options can be specified once for all local packages by means of the ``program-options`` stanza.
+:ref:`Program options<program_options>` can be specified once for all local packages by means of the ``program-options`` stanza.
 For example:

 ::